 The last place to look was the trigger and this is where the problem is, finally after a full crime scene investigation a culprit was identified.
 The trigger was not seating correctly.

-Wagner flexio 590 spitting paint fix
+Wagner Flexio 590 spitting paint fix

 It seems that either when attaching the paint gun head or when screwing on the paint container the air trigger mechanism is getting knocked out of alignment with the paint trigger.

 What happened is the first trigger can get knocked and it only takes less than 1/16 of an inch to become dislodged out of it holding bracket.
 It then cannot fall back into its guide hole so when you press the trigger the paint will spit out first and then the air will come on.
-Any stopping and starting of the trigger will spit out paint in either globs or a fine stream until the air will come on.
+Any stopping and starting of the trigger will spit out the paint in either globs or a fine stream until the air will come on.

 The temp fix is to force the yellow air trigger back into the black trigger hole.
 I think this is a slight design flaw but I do understand because of the many fine adjustment features available.
 This problem can be easily fixed with a dab of hot glue.

 Start by making sure the yellow trigger is moving freely inside the black trigger hole.
 Press the yellow trigger slightly so you have some room to add a glob of hot glue to the back of the yellow trigger nob.
 There are 3 cutouts that will cause the glue to run into this is fine and will provide a great bond.
-But it needs to be made flush to active the black push button.
+But it needs to be made flush to activate the black push button.

 What we need is for the hot glue to extend past the nob slightly on either side so that it cant be pulled back through the black hole.
 In fact, we will build this area up slightly.
 That’s it should never come out again.